-‘Hearts of Gold’() is a special selection from our tetraploid trumpet seedlings.
+‘Hearts of Gold’() Strain includes our best white tetraploid trumpets.
 Huge-flowered thick-petaled warm white trumpetshave honey gold centers and a more open, flared form.
 Deliciously fragrant!

 3 to 4 feet, July.